 So now that you know some of my tips for baking with a gas oven, I will share with you some of the best recipes for a gas oven.
 Yes, some recipes will fair better than others, so you might as well choose wisely for success and confidence in the kitchen while you get to know the little quirks your own oven has.

-My Favorite Recipes for Baking in a Gas Oven
+My Top 10 Recipes for Baking in a Gas Oven

 Eggless Chocolate Chip Cookies These are a great recipe to bake in your gas oven as they are a chilled cookie dough.
 Plus, they are eggless, so if you bake them a little underdone, you're not going to hurt anyone!
 Plus, this recipe is always the #1 recipe on the blog for a reason, so go ahead and see why everyone loves them so much!